-Harold’s father, Cnut had been prevented from succeeding his father to the English throne by the Witan who had preferred King Aethelred the Unready
+Harold’s father, Canute had been prevented from succeeding his father to the English throne by the Witan who had preferred King Aethelred the Unready

 .
-Cnut was not happy and continued to press his claim to the English throne.
+Canute was not happy and continued to press his claim to the English throne.

 1016 (23rd April)